Vijjeswaram

-Vijjeswaram is a village near the Godavari River in the Nidadavolu mandal (revenue division) of West Godavari district, Andhra Pradesh, India.
+Vijjeswaram is a village near the Godavari River in the Nidadavolu mandal (revenue division) of East Godavari district, Andhra Pradesh, India.

 The village is 9 km to the east from the Nidadavolu railway station.
 It is connected by road to Nidadavolu, which routes via Samisragudem and Gopavaram.
-It is located about 80 km east from Eluru, the district headquarters.
+It is located about 17 km west of Rajahmundry, the district headquarters.
 Rajahmundry, Kovvur, Tanuku, and Nidadavolu are nearby railway stations.